nerdfiles/reacting/src/interface.norms/WebListing/readme.md

 *To be speaking as*, *To speak [so]*, ... are equally necessary in relating an
-affordance: for whom or what something is an affordance which can receive it so through speaking in a way or manner, notably specify-able by that speaker one's self doing the relating.
+affordance: for whom or what something is an affordance which can receive it so through speaking in a way or manner, notably specify-able by that speaker one's self doing the relating. `rel="self"` does not typically explict "self-for-the-self", but it will be evidence through introspection of the rest of the model through which `rel="self"` is relayed, should it be a link or anything else.

 what implies control? does suggesting one is speaking so guarantee they will be taken as such, qua-qua and the like? hardly. words